 Additionally, specials tend to be premade.
 When the restaurant runs out of them, then they become unavailable.
 This means that they will be less likely to customize your order.
 So you won’t be able to ask for no gravy or to swap out your side dish for something that isn’t deep fried.

-The nice thing about Cracker Barrel is that if push comes to shove, you can always order breakfast.
+The nice thing about Cracker Barrel is that you can always order breakfast.
 According to their website, Cracker Barrel offers breakfast morning, noon, and night.
-This means you can get some eggs and bacon with your choice of cheese and meat.
+This means you can get some eggs and bacon with your choice of cheese and meat anytime you visit.

 If that doesn’t sound good to you, then they have plenty of entrees you can get as well.
 We’ll show you what to order (and how) for every meal here.